sahil1476/Note-Taking-Application/README.md

 `SearchNote.js`
 This component contains the search bar for filtering notes.

+## Code Structure

+- `App.js`: The main component managing state and rendering other components.
+- `NoteArea.js`: The component for adding and editing notes.
+- `Note.js`: The component representing a single note.
+- `SearchNote.js`: The component for searching notes.
+- `Footer.js` and `Header.js`: The components for the footer and header respectively.

 ## Local Storage
 The notes are stored as an array of objects in the browser's local storage.
 Each note object contains the following properties: